Vietnam.vn - Nền tảng quảng bá Việt Nam

 (PLVN) - Prime Minister Pham Minh Chinh signed Directive No. 1/CT-TTg dated January 3, 2025 on proactive solutions to ensure adequate electricity supply for production, business and people's lives during peak periods in 2025 and the 2026-2030 period.

-The Directive clearly states that firmly ensuring national energy security and adequate electricity supply are among the fundamental factors ensuring the acceleration of the economic breakthrough and determining the cause of industrialization and modernization of the country in the coming time.
+The Directive clearly states that firmly ensuring national energy security and adequate electricity supply is one of the fundamental factors to ensure the economic breakthrough and determine the country's industrialization and modernization in the coming time.

 Provide enough electricity in all situations